 Security Screening

-- Remove vape devices from bags for X-ray if requested
+- Pull your vape out for X-ray if security asks

-- Be prepared to explain what the device is
+- Be ready to explain what it is

 Designated Vaping Areas